 The iOS app allows you to adjust a number of settings.
-You can access these from the Settings entry in the Navigation Menu.
+You can access these from the button at the top of the navigation sidebar.

-Here you can subscribe to a monthly Plex Pass subscription, unlock the app though a one-time purchase if you’re not interested in a subscription, or restore your previous purchase if you bought the app in the past.
+Here you can subscribe to a monthly, yearly, or lifetime Plex Pass subscription, unlock the app though a one-time purchase if you’re not interested in a subscription, or restore your previous purchase if you bought the app in the past.

-Note: The Activate and Upgrade option will be shown only if the app isn’t already activated either by a subscription or purchase.
+Note: The Upgrade option will be shown only if the app isn’t already activated either by a subscription or purchase.